skills/introduction-to-repository-management/.github/steps/2-prepare-to-collaborate.md

 While you're thrilled about their enthusiasm, you realize you need to set up some guidelines before letting them start changing code.
 The last thing you want is conflicting changes breaking the registration system right before spring break!

-Opening your project to other teachers at Mergington High means thinking about how everyone will work together without breaking each other's code.
+Opening your project to other teachers at Mergington High means thinking about how everyone will collaborate together without breaking each other's code.

+**Collaborators** are the people you have granted write access to the project through repository settings.

+- Provide other people permissions to change project files while still protecting repository settings.
+- Personal repositories have simple permissions.
+Organization repositories allow flexible permissions such as read, write, maintain, and admin.

 To help with collaboration, GitHub provides two special files:

 1. **`CONTRIBUTING.md` file** - A "How to Help" guide.
 Some example content: